WebDevStudios/WDS-Coding-Standards/README.md

 - Eslinting added #22 [#29](https://github.com/WebDevStudios/WDS-Coding-Standards/pull/29)
 - How to vote is clearer in [CONTRIBUTING.md](CONTRIBUTING.md) [#32](https://github.com/WebDevStudios/WDS-Coding-Standards/pull/32)
 - Sass linting added [#26](https://github.com/WebDevStudios/WDS-Coding-Standards/pull/26)

+This release brings most of WDS up to par with our currently-established coding standards, of which have been missing from our linting thus-far.
+Props for this release go to [@aubreypwd](http://github.com/aubreypwd) [@gregrickaby](https://github.com/gregrickaby) [@JayWood](https://github.com/JayWood) [@phatsk](https://github.com/phatsk).

 ## 1.0.1